It is high time to introduce you to our house on wheels: “Popo”. If you have read our page about you already know a little about him.

 This is the original Westfalia development, type "Berlin".
 So there is a kitchen cabinet with a sink, two gas hobs (the 3-gallon tank is under the chassis, it's specific to American models), a refrigerator that works at three energies: gas, 12V and 110V (yes we are in the US) and storage.
 On the front we see a small led control panel that allows you to know about where we are in our consumption of water and electricity and a witness operation for the fridge.

-The rear seats are transformed into a bed like a sofa bed.
-The bed is 120 x 190 cm, not very wide so especially with the walls on each side but it is done.
-Under the storage bed and original the rear heater (which only runs engine on), which we have recently replaced with a stationary heater (ie, which can also work when stopped) .
-Yes, it's a small luxury but really what a pleasure to be warm!
+The rear seats convert into a bed like a sofa bed.
+The bed is 120 x 190 cm, not very wide so especially with the walls on each side but you get used to it.
+Under the storage bed and the original rear heater (which only works with the engine running), which we recently replaced with a stationary heater (i.e. which can also work when stationary) .
+Yes, it's a small luxury but really what a joy to be warm!
 Before that, we covered ourselves like two Eskimos!
-We also see the box that controls the charge of the solar panel, which is placed here, easy to access, but so it is not visible from the outside.
+We also see the box that controls the charge of the solar panel, which we placed here, easy to access, but like that it is not visible from the outside.

 Above the bed, storage and side: storage again!
 We can also see the swivel table.
 Below, two hatches ... storage (well yes), with a double bottom in which is located among other 55L water tank.

 The front seats swivel and you can install another table in between.